NEAAAT Performance Goals, 2015-2020

-- During a cohort’s first year of enrollment students will meet 65% of their student learning goals.
-During its second year students will meet 75% of their goals.
-During its third year students will meet 85% of their goals and will then meet 90% or more of their goals in subsequent years.
+During a cohort’s first year of enrollment, students will meet 65% of their student learning goals.
+During its second year, students will meet 75% of their goals.
+During its third year, students will meet 85% of their goals, and the cohort will then meet 90% or more of their goals in subsequent years.

 Highly Qualified Workforce

-- Annually, all teachers will report that this school has provided them high quality professional development as measured by the school’s teacher working conditions survey.
+At least 85% of teachers and staff will report annually that this school is invested in their continued professional development, as measured by the school’s teacher working conditions survey.

-- All employed teachers not licensed in NC will have a plan to become licensed within four years from their hire date as evidenced by the professional growth plan in their personnel file.
+All employed teachers, except CTE teachers, who are not licensed in NC will have a plan to become licensed within three years from their date of hire, as evidenced by the professional growth plan in their personnel file.

 Board of Directors

-- The Board of Directors will establish an initial budget with a fund balance and will grow that fund balance by at least 1% each subsequent year until in year 2019-20 the fund balance will be 5% of the General Fund as evidenced by the annual audit.
+The Board of Directors will establish an initial budget with a fund balance, and will grow that fund balance by at least 1% each subsequent year.
+By fiscal year 2019-20, the fund balance will be 5% of the General Fund, as evidenced by the annual audit.

 The school will raise at least $30,000 annually from non-state sources to supplement the budget, as evidenced by the school’s annual financial statement.